kartik-v/yii2-tree-manager/README.md

 Create your database table to store the tree structure.
 Copy and modify the `schema/tree.sql` file (a MySQL example), to create the table `tbl_tree` (or for any table name you need).
 You can add columns you need to this table, but you cannot skip/drop any of the columns mentioned in the script.
 You can choose to rename the `id`, `root`, `lft`, `rgt`, `lvl`, `name`, `icon`, `icon_type` columns if you choose to - but these must be accordingly setup in the module.

 ### Step 2: Setup Model
 Create your model for storing the tree structure extending `kartik\tree\models\Tree` class.
+You can alternatively build your own model extending from `yii\db\ActiveRecord` but modify it to use the `kartik\tree\models\TreeTrait`.
 You must provide the table name in the model.
 Optionally you can add rules, or edit the various methods like `isVisible`, `isDisabled` etc. to identify allowed flags for nodes.

+So when extending from the `\kartik\tree\models\Tree`, you can set it like below:

 ```php
 namespace frontend\models;